TigrisCallidus/Qisge/QuickStartGuide.md

 The button configuration can be changed using the unity [Input Manager](https://docs.unity3d.com/Manual/class-InputManager.html)

-Your game will need to act on the button presses from

 ### Displaying images

 Suppose you have a couple of images, 'player.png' and 'enemy.png' in your 'game' folder, and you want to make them appear on screen.
 First you need to load them by creating an `ImageList`.
 You can call this list whatever you like, but here we’ll call it `images`.